-No state has the 'ideal' public postsecondary education governance system, for each state's system is a result of decades of actions, referendums, development, expansion, and political considerations.
+No state has the 'ideal' public postsecondary education governance system, since each state's system is a result of decades of actions, referendums, development, expansion, and political considerations.
 However, if a state today were to start from scratch, the design of its ideal governance system would be primarily driven by its economy, demography, geography and anticipated future needs.

 There have been numerous studies of postsecondary education governance conducted throughout the United States.
-Most, if not all states have examined their postsecondary education structures or alternatives to current structures.
 Generally, these studies have concluded that the quality of the system and its graduates is not a function of the governance structure, but rather of the leadership of the system, the support of the state's administration, and the financial resources devoted to the enterprise.
 Most recently, Louisiana's Governance Commission, created by House Concurrent Resolution No. 184 of 2011, reached that same conclusion.